 If you would prefer a luxury business and/or family hotel, I would recommend Crowne Plaza Bangkok Lumphini Park.
 If you prefer a self-catering apartment, perfect for longer stays, I would recommend Somerset Park Suanplu Bangkok.

-Have you been to Bangkok?
-What was your favourite thing to do there?
+Have you been there?
+What are your favourite things to do in Bangkok ?